rossboast/GHCopilotHoL/workshops/github-copilot/workshop.md

 Here is an example in NodeJS, but you can try it in Java or Python, or any other stack you prefer.

-Again, after **commiting your code**, to keep a new starting point to potentially rollback to.
+Again, after **committing your code**, to keep a new starting point to potentially rollback to.
 We will do a rewrite of our API in order to migrate it from ASP.Net to NodeJS.

 Open a new Copilot Chat in **Plan agent** and Select a premium Model (ie: GPT5, Claude Sonnet 3.7 or 4)